SpacebarLabsLLC/sblwebsite/README.md

 - **Terminal Interface**: macOS terminal-inspired UI integrating a chatbot for a unique user experience
 - **Easily customizable user data**: The user can easily create their own version by editing the data in the `userconfig.ts` file.
 - **Projects' Summary**: The user can add all their project for a project structure preview, in addition to the screenshots and github links.
+- **Optional File Links**: File objects inside a project structure may include a `"path"` key to turn that file into a link.
 - **Notes App**: The user can add all their related data in user-friendly story-telling way.
 - **Responsive Design**: Fully responsive layout that works on all devices
 - **SEO Optimized**: Built-in sitemap generation and SEO tools